 Our medical doctor may order a consultation with a member of our anesthesia service for an evaluation of your airway and an explanation of the anesthetic planned for your surgery.
 Additionally, our medical doctor may order a cardiology consult if indicated.
 If you are already being followed by a cardiologist we may request that you schedule a surgical clearance visit with your cardiologist before surgery.

 Pre-Admission Testing can be reached at 215-244-7437.
 Pre-Admission Testing is located on the second floor of the Medical Office Building.
-Our receptionist in the lobby will kindly provide directions to the department.
+Please park in parking lot B. Our receptionist in the lobby will kindly provide directions to the department.

 A letter will be sent from our Business Office four days after your surgery is scheduled detailing the outcome of our verification of your insurance.
 This letter will include details about any co-pays and or deductibles you are responsible for.
 Business Office staff may also attempt to reach you by phone the week prior to your surgery.